SphaeroX/alphasense-opc-n3/README.md

 particle bin counts are stored as separate fields (`bin_00` to `bin_15`).
 This allows detailed analysis and visualization of the histogram data in tools like Grafana.
+The CO₂, temperature, and humidity values measured by the SCD41 are also included in each InfluxDB point.

 ## License